cgxarrie-go/pr-cli/README.md

 - prq list : Lists all PR in status Active in the repository in the current directory
 - prq list --option d : Lists all PR in status Active in all the repositories found in the current directory tree
+- prq list --option c : Lists all PR in status Active in all the repositories in config remotes